 Schlumbergera truncata and S. x bukleyi.
 These familiar holiday plants are great succulents for lower light conditions.
 Native to the South American tropical forest, Schlumbergera has leafless stems with flattened segments.
 S. truncata (the Thanksgiving cactus) has segments with a blunt tip and jagged margins.
 S. x bukleyi (Christmas cactus) has oblong segments with wavy edges.
 An epiphyte in its native habitat, S. truncata typically blooms around the time of US Thanksgiving.
 S. x buckleyi is one of its hybrids and is known as the Christmas cactus because it blooms about a month later.
 Both of these holiday cacti are great low light succulents.
 Their blooms are gorgeous.
 However, unlike many other succulents, these plants need to be regularly watered, though their roots should never sit in soggy soil.

 More low light succulents

 With these beautiful low light succulents, you can brighten even the dimmest corner of the room.
+Another great choice for low light conditions is the jewel orchid, which you can learn more about in this comprehensive article on jewel orchid care.
 For more succulents and other houseplants that thrive in low light, we recommend the book Grow in the Dark by our friend Lisa Eldred Steinkopf.